Increase Your Organic Search Visibility: SEO Strategy for Beginners

 4. Internal Linking

-Just as you want reputable sources to link back to your website, you want to include internal links on your own content as well.
+Just as you want reputable sources to link back to your website, you want to include internal links to your own content as well.
 Including internal links throughout your website that link to other portions of your site encourages web visitors to click through and read more of your content.
 It can improve engagement metrics, which is always nice to see.

 Internal linking with descriptive anchor text also helps web crawlers find all pages of your website and index them.
 It also helps with site architecture, making it easier for users to navigate your website and establishing equity for smaller subpages to rank better for key terms because you’re calling them out in your content.